-Timed photo by William A. Scott with Leon Bass during basic training at Camp McCain (Grenada, MS) spring of 1944 with 183rd Engineer Combat Battalion of the 8th Corps of General George S. Patton’s 3rd Army.
-Source: M. Alexis Scott.
+Timed photo by William A. Scott with Leon Bass during basic training at Camp McCain, Grenada, Mississippi, spring of 1944, with the 183rd Engineer Combat Battalion of the VIII Corps of General George S. Patton’s Third Army.
+Credit: Courtesy of M. Alexis Scott.

-Leon Bass in uniform as a young man.
-He was a Tech Corporal, 183rd Combat Engineer Battalion.
-Photo courtesy of the family of Leon Bass.
+Leon Bass in uniform as a young Tech Corporal, 183rd Combat Engineer Battalion.
+Credit: Courtesy of the family of Leon Bass.

-A group of American troops walks along a street between rows of barracks in the newly liberated Buchenwald concentration camp.
-Date: 1945 April 20 - May 1945.
-Photo Credit: United States Holocaust Memorial Museum, courtesy of Col. Samuel A. Custer https://collections.ushmm.org/search/catalog/pa30826
+A group of American troops walks along a street between rows of barracks in the newly liberated Buchenwald concentration camp, late April or May 1945.
+Credit: United States Holocaust Memorial Museum, courtesy of Col. Samuel A. Custer.

-American troops, including Leon Bass (the soldier third from left), from the Headquarters and Service Company of the 183rd Engineer Combat Battalion, 8th Corps, U.S. 3rd Army, view corpses behind the crematorium during an inspection tour of the Buchenwald concentration camp, April 17, 1945.
-Photograph by William Alexander Scott III via United States Holocaust Memorial Museum
+American troops, including Leon Bass (third soldier from left), from the Headquarters and Service Company of the 183rd Engineer Combat Battalion, VIII Corps, Third Army, view corpses behind the crematorium during an inspection tour of the Buchenwald concentration camp, April 17, 1945.
+Credit: Photo by William Alexander Scott, III, via United States Holocaust Memorial Museum.

 Sometime in April 1945, a young African American GI, Leon Bass, entered the notorious Buchenwald concentration camp and saw piles of dead bodies and prisoners so weakened that large numbers of them would die in the days and weeks following the liberation.
 This encounter was seared into his memory, but it would be decades before he began to talk about what he had seen and what it meant to him.
 In the course of that long journey, he came to understand that the empathy he felt for those debilitated prisoners stemmed in part from his own struggle with Jim Crow—and from his growing awareness that racism and hatred knew no national boundaries and, unless checked, would continue to claim new victims.
 In a turbulent era of American history, when the country was wracked by the Vietnam War, student protest, and racial turmoil, and at a time of escalating tensions between blacks and Jews, Leon stepped forward to tell what he saw.
 In doing so, he helped personify what the French scholar Annette Wieviorka calls “the era of the witness.”